redis/redis-doc/topics/acl.md

 In the previous section it was observed how it is possible to define commands ACLs based on adding/removing single commands.

+## How passwords are stored internally

+Redis internally stores passwords hashed with SHA256, if you set a password and check the output of `ACL LIST` or `GETUSER` you'll see a long hex string that looks pseudo random.
+Here is an example, because in the previous examples, for the sake of brevity, the long hex string was trimmed:

+    > ACL GETUSER default
+    1) "flags"
+    2) 1) "on"
+       2) "allkeys"
+       3) "allcommands"
+    3) "passwords"
+    4) 1) "2d9c75273d72b32df726fb545c8a4edc719f0a95a6fd993950b10c474ad9c927"
+    5) "commands"
+    6) "+@all"
+    7) "keys"
+    8) 1) "*"

+Also the old command `CONFIG GET requirepass` will, starting with Redis 6, no longer return the clear text password, but instead the hashed password.

+Using SHA256 provides the ability to avoid storing the password in clear text while still allowing for a very fast `AUTH` command, which is a very important feature of Redis and is coherent with what clients expect from Redis.

+However ACL *passwords* are not really passwords: they are shared secrets between the server and the client, because in that case the password is not an authentication token used by a human being.
+For instance:

+    * There are no length limits, the password will just be memorized in some client software, there is no human that need to recall a password in this context.
+    * The ACL password does not protect any other thing: it will never be, for instance, the password for some email account.
+    * Often when you are able to access the hashed password itself, by having full access to the Redis commands of a given server, or corrupting the system itself, you have already access to what such password is protecting: the Redis instance stability and the data it contains.

+For this reason to slowdown the password authentication in order to use an algorithm that uses time and space, in order to make password cracking hard, is a very poor choice.
+What we suggest instead is to generate very strong password, so that even having the hash nobody will be able to crack it using a dictionary nor a brute force attack.
+For this reason there is a special ACL command that generates passwords using the system cryptographic pseudorandom
+generator:

+    > ACL GENPASS
+    "0e8ad12c1962355a3eb35e0ca686343b"

+The command outputs a 16 bytes (128 bit) pseudorandom string converted to a 32 byte alphanumerical string.
+This is long enough to avoid attacks and short enough to be easy to manage, cut & paste, store and so forth.
+This is what you should use in order to generate Redis passwords.

 ## Using an external ACL file